-Make simple rules: Be it about food, playtime, or anything else, always set simple rules for kids, and make sure that they abide by it.
+Make simple rules: Be it about food, playtime, or anything else, always set simple rules for kids, and make sure that they abide by them.
 Like “it’s time to brush your teeth” or “pick up all your toys”.
-Simpler the rules, higher the impact on their behaviour.
+Simpler the rules, the higher the impact on their behavior.

-Reward more than punish: Don’t ignore your kid’s good behaviour.
+Reward more than punishing: Don’t ignore your kid’s good behavior.
 Always remember that reward goes a long way.
 So if you punish him once, make sure you reward him thrice as well.
-Frequent rewarding will inculcate a sense of goodness in him.
+Frequent rewards will inculcate a sense of goodness in him.

 Model how you expect them to act: Kids don’t always follow what comes out of your mouth.
 But when they see you do it, they tend to follow it more often.
 If you want to be your kids’ role model, then action speaks louder than words.

-Interrupt them less: Kids don’t like to be disturbed while doing their favourite activity.
-If you interrupt them, they might get offensive and use harsh words.
+Interrupt them less: Kids don’t like to be disturbed while doing their favorite activity.
+If you interrupt them, they might get offended and use harsh words.
 It’s always better to observe them from a distance and interrupt less.